-Remember the bed I upholstered for the little man back last year?
+Remember the DIY bed I upholstered for the little man back last year?

-I was considering putting the bed up against the walls of windows in S’s new room and, if I had, I was going to cover the entire back with fabric to make it more polished.
+I considered putting the bed up against a wall of windows in our new home, meaning it would be visible from the balcony.
+If I had done, I planned to cover the entire back of the bed with fabric so it looked less DIY and more polished from all angles.
 If you’re thinking of doing your own take on this project, it’s an idea you might want to consider.

-It’s held up very well so far, and still looks great.
-And it’s perfect for
+The bed has held up very well so far, and still looks great.
+It’s perfect for

-I’ve had a couple of readers send me photos of their take on this project – I love that they were happy to share their awesome beds with me – and you lot too. 🙂
+I’ve had a couple of readers send me photos of their take on this project.
+I love that a few of you have had a go, and thank you for sharing the results!

 Joyce made this one for her daughter – I love the fabric they picked out.

-And Sona made a twin bed for her little girl too – she used colorful corduroy fabric – perfect for a fun five-year-old (who’s probably six by now – it’s taken me a long time to post this!)…
+And Sona made a twin bed for her little girl too.
+She opted for a colorful corduroy fabric – perfect for a fun five-year-old!

 I love the tufted detail she used.

-I’d love to see the results if anyone else gives this project a go – it really was a super easy way to get a custom bed for a fraction of what you’d pay in a store normally.
+I’d love to see the results if anyone else gives this project a go.
+It’s a super easy DIY to get a custom bed for a fraction of what a store-bought one would cost.